creativemindsplugins/cm-table-of-content/readme.md

 * Set up the TOC with tags, classes, or IDs.
 * Rename the Table of Contents.
+* Supports Basic TOC styling.
+* Change the TOC font color and size.
+* Insert TOC in any specific location with a shortcode.
+* Define the list elements type of the TOC.
+* Display “Back to the Top” Button.
-* Change the size of the text in the navigation table easily.
+* Change the appearance of the “Back to the Top” Button.
+* Setup Wizard helps configure the plugin quickly and easily.

 </details>